albelozer/gitbook/ansible/network-modules.md

 > **Note** `include_tasks` parameter has arrived in Ansible 2.4.
 Now there are static and dynamic includes.
 Details [here](https://docs.ansible.com/ansible/devel/playbooks_reuse.html) and [here](https://docs.ansible.com/ansible/devel/playbooks_reuse_includes.html).

 As you can see I call several other playbooks in the example above.
 The name of playbook has a Jijna variable {{ platform }} inside.
 Why do I do this?
-To make my main playbook universal.
+To make my main playbook universal and automatically change the name of playbook based on variable `platform`.
+Here we can have cisco_ios_backup.yml or cisco_iosxr_backup.yml.
+Both of them are predefined in playbooks folder.

 Let's look at other modules from playbooks which I mentioned above.